oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

   <figcaption> Code 7: Handler per event </figcaption>
 </figure>

-Code 7 illustrate the processes of get the information from `reg_data`, verify the option, and if it is 0 push the event.
-Notice the macro `IIO_EVENT_CODE` which is responsible for create an event identifier.
+Code 7 illustrate the processes of getting the information from `reg_data`, verify the option, and if it is 0 push the event.
+Notice the macro `IIO_EVENT_CODE` which is responsible for creating an event identifier.
 Finally, the timestamp related to the event is also stored.
-The rest of the code, follows a similar patterns just by changing the set of flags.
+The rest of the code follows a similar pattern just by changing the set of flags.

 **Attention:**
 If you play with `iio_dummy` events, you will notice that `iio_simple_dummy_event_handler` play an important task in the event handler processes.
 {: .notice_danger}

 ## References